 The short version

-Jarvis ("we," "the bot," "him," or "that guy in your voice channel") is a Discord app.
-We collect the minimum data needed to not make the bot useless.
-We don't sell your data, use it for marketing, or look at it for fun — but to make the bot work, your messages and any voice audio captured only after someone explicitly runs /voice are sent to third-party AI providers who generate responses. /play by itself does not put Jarvis into listening mode.
-Once data reaches a provider, their own privacy policies govern what happens to it — not ours.
-We cannot control or guarantee how they handle it, including whether they use it for model training.
-Full list and links below.
+Jarvis ("we," "the bot," or "him") is a Discord app.
+We collect the minimum data needed to make the bot work.
+We don't sell your data, use it for marketing, or look at it for fun - but to make the bot work, your messages and any voice audio captured only after someone explicitly runs /voice are sent to third-party AI providers who generate responses. /play by itself does not put Jarvis into listening mode.
+Each provider processes data under their own privacy policies, which we disclose below.
+We do not authorize providers to use data for training where their terms allow opt-out, and we select configurations that minimize retention where possible.

 What we actually collect

-- Message content — Only when you talk to Jarvis directly (mention him, run a command, etc.).
-He's not reading your server like a lurker.
-DMs are disabled — this is a server-only operation.
+- Message content - Only when you talk to Jarvis directly (mention him, run a command, etc.).
+The bot does not read the surrounding channel.
+DMs are disabled - this is a server-only operation.

-- Conversation context — When you talk to Jarvis in a channel or thread, he reads the last few messages so he can follow the conversation.
-If you reply to someone's message while talking to Jarvis, he reads that message too for context.
-Messages from users who have opted out via
+- Conversation context - If you reply to someone's message while talking to Jarvis, he reads that single replied-to message for context.
+Nothing else from the surrounding channel is read.
+If the author of the replied-to message has opted out via

-/opt outare excluded from all of this — he literally skips them.
-None of this context is stored — it's read on the fly and forgotten after he replies. - Voice transcriptions — Only after someone explicitly runs
+/opt out, the reply context is skipped entirely.
+None of this is stored - it's read on the fly and forgotten after he replies. - Voice transcriptions - Only after someone explicitly runs

 /voice./playor sharing a voice channel with Jarvis does not make him listen.
 Once/voiceis active, he only processes audio from opted-in users and only reacts when you say his name.
 Raw audio is never recorded or stored.
-It goes straight to text, gets processed, and lives in your encrypted memory.
-That's it. - Conversation history ("memories") — Your messages, his replies, timestamps, and basic identifiers so he actually remembers who you are.
-When you ask him something, he uses keyword matching to pull up the most relevant past conversations — not just the latest ones.
-This is what makes him useful instead of goldfish-brained.
+It is transcribed live, processed, and the resulting text is written to your encrypted memory. - Conversation history ("memories") - Your messages, his replies, timestamps, and basic identifiers so the bot can remember who you are.
+These memories are tied to your account, not to any one server - they are stored per user and travel with you across every server you share with Jarvis, encrypted at rest.
+When you ask him something, he uses keyword matching to pull up the most relevant past conversations - not just the latest ones.
+This is how memory works without dumping the full channel into context.

-- Operational metadata — Usage logs, event data, reliability stuff.
-Boring and temporary (TTL).
+- Operational metadata - Usage logs, event data, and reliability signals.
+Subject to TTL.

 - Abuse-prevention counters - Per-server and per-user request counts and AI token totals, kept solely to ensure the service stays functional for everyone.
 We don't review your messages here - we count requests.
 Auto-deleted after 30 days.

-- Member data — Only for status channels.
-Not stored long-term.
-Gone when it's done its job.
+- Member data - Only for status channels.
+Not retained beyond what the feature needs.

 What we do with it